farmaker47/Build_TensorFlow_Lite_Support_Library_With_Docker/README.md

 <img src="images/original_aar_file.PNG" width="2560" height="540">

-REPLACE the classes.jar file with the one that exists inside the generated folder of the BUILD procedure and then close the zip file and change the extention back to .aar
+**REPLACE** the classes.jar file with the one that exists inside the generated folder (that you have renamed to classes.jar also) of the BUILD procedure and then close the zip file and change the extention back to .aar

 Congrats now you have a working .aar file with the generated code from the build procedure that you can use inside an android studio project!